 There are two electrical systems in your coach.
 They are the 12 volt DC system and the 120 volt AC system.
 Most standard appliances require 120 volt electricity while the majority of the lighting used in recreation vehicles is powered by 12 volt electricity.
-The power for the 12 volt system is supplied by the coach batteries, which are charged by a 45 amp power converter.
+The power for the 12 volt system is supplied by the coach batteries, which are charged by the inverter.
 The power for the 120 volt systems is supplied by the power cord when the unit is connected to an outside power source or by the generator.
-If installed, the optional inverter can also supply 120 volt power.
+The inverter can also supply 120 volt power.
 It will transform 12 volt electricity from the batteries into 120 volt power for basic appliances.